HyacinthBots/LilyBot/docs/commands.md

 ---
 ### Command name: `auto-threading remove-roles`
-**Description**: Remove extra from threads in auto-threaded channels
+**Description**: Remove extra roles from threads in auto-threaded channels

 **Additional Information**: This command will remove roles that have been added to be pinged alongside the default ping role for this auto-threaded channel